ThinkDataEd/student/docs/unit1/essential.md

 ###**<u>[Lesson 1: Data Trails](lesson1.md)</u>**
 Data are a collection of recorded observations.
 Data are gathered by people and by sensors.
 Patterns in data can reveal previously unknown patterns in our world.
-Data play a large, and sometimes invisible, role in our lives.
+Data play a large and sometimes invisible role in our lives.

 ###**<u>[Lesson 2: Stick Figures](lesson2.md)</u>**
 Data consist of records of particular characteristics of people or objects.
 Data can be organized in